 Facility Name: CAGE Code:

 Address:

 ISSM Name:

 ISSM Phone:

 System Name:

-Note: The System Name must follow the DCSA guidance for the National Industrial Security Program (NISP) Enterprise Mission Assurance Support Service (eMASS) System Naming - Details provided in the NISP eMASS Industry Operation Guide.
-Example: 12345-SUSA-GAUNTLET
+- ow the DCSA guidance for the National Industrial sport Service (eMASS) System Naming - Details pro 5-SUSA-GAUNTLET

-By submitting this security plan, I am providing formal certification that the requirements and implementation procedures listed within the RMF security plan are in accordance with National Industrial Security Process Manual (NISPOM), National Institute of Standards and Technology (NIST) Special Publication (SP) 800-53, and the DCSA Assessment and Authorization Manual (DAAPM).
-I certify that all security controls and protection measures as described in the completed plan and supporting artifacts have been implemented.
-I understand that failure to comply with the above conditions could result in the withdrawal of authorization.
-Any items that do not meet all NISPOM and DAAPM requirements will be addressed in a Plan of Action and Milestones (POA&M).
+implementation procedures lis Security Process Manual (NISPO Publication (SP) 800-53, and th security controls and protectio have been implemented.
+I und n, I am providing formal certification that the ted within the RMF security plan are in accord DM), National Institute of Standards and Tece DCSA Assessment and Authorization Manus measures as described in the completed perstand that failure to comply with the above my items that do not meet all NISPOM and Dand Milestones (POA&M). rdance with National Industrial hnology (NIST) Special ual (DAAPM).
+I certify that all lan and supporting artifacts e conditions could result in the

-By signing below, I certify that the information provided is true and correct.
-I understand that the United States Code (Title 18, section 1001) provides that making willful false official statements or concealing a material fact is a felony which may be punished by fine or imprisonment or both.
+States Code (Title 18, section 1 the information provided is true and correct 001) provides that making willful false officia may be punished by fine or imprisonment or al statements or concealing a

 Thank You,

-ISSM Signature
+ISSM Signature D ate

-APPENDIX F: INFORMATION SYSTEM SECURITY MANAGER APPOINTMENT LETTER
+APPENDIX E: INFORMATION SYSTEM SECURITY MANAGER APPOINTMENT LETTER